iBicha/UnityYoutubePlayer/README.md

 <img src="screenshot.png" width="400" />

 ## Play youtube videos without this package
+##### :warning: https://unity-youtube-dl-server.herokuapp.com is a demo server that you were able to use in the past, but now is no longer available.
+This is due to Heroku getting rid of their free tier plan.
+See [comment](https://github.com/iBicha/UnityYoutubePlayer/issues/96#issuecomment-1422901605)

 That's right, **you don't even need to install this package to play youtube videos in Unity.**

 Just change the url you want to play from